AviatrixSystems/Docs/HowTos/CreateGCloudAccount.rst

 Note: Creating Service Account with Restricted Access
 -----------------------------------------------------
-It is recommended to create the service account with the Editor role as mentioned in Step 5.4 but in some cases an orginizations might want to further restrict permission for the service account.
+It is recommended to create the service account with the Editor role as mentioned in Step 5.4 but in some cases an organization might want to further restrict permission for the service account.
 In such a situation Aviatrix recommendation is to have at least following roles assigned to service account so that Aviatrix can perform its functions properly.
 For instance managing the compute resources, route tables, firewall rules, shared service vpc network etc.